jgscott/STA380/README.md

 ## Office hours

-On Tuesday-Thursday, August 8-10 and August 15-17, I will hold office hours from 9-10 AM in CBA 6.478.
+I will hold office hours on Tuesdays and Thursdays, 3:20 to 4:30 PM, in CBA 6.478.

 ## Exercises

 The first set of exercises is [available here](exercises/exercises01.md).
+These are due Friday, August 10th at 5 PM.

-The second set of exercises is [available here](exercises/exercises02.md).
+The second set of exercises will be posted shortly.

-## Topics
+## Outline of topics

 ### (0) The data scientist's toolbox